wennewman/wecipes/src/recipes/spongeCake/spongeCake.md

 date: "2021-02-02"
 categories: "afternoon-tea"
 credit: "Ral Cogs"
 description: "This is a credit to Ral the sponge and scone queen; it's about 6 stories high if you have the skills...
 I do not hence the lack of photos.
 I am still rubbish at sponges but it turns out I'm not a huge fan anyhoo.
-I did learn in the test kitchen that the cooking time is important and it will sink in the centre if you overcook."
+I did learn in the test kitchen that the cooking time is important and it will sink in the centre if you overcook"
 ---

 ###Ingredients